Grégory Lemarchal: 2005–2007: Je deviens moi and Olympia 06

 Lemarchal released his debut single, "Écris l'histoire", in March 2005; it peaked at number 2 in the French Singles Chart and was only held off the number 1 spot by Ilona Mitrecey's "Un Monde parfait".
 The single spent a total of 21 weeks in the chart and went platinum.
 Soon afterward, he released his highly anticipated first album, Je deviens moi, which debuted at number 1 and was certified platinum.
 The second single from the album was "Je suis en vie".
 It debuted at number 17 in the French Singles Chart, dropping to number 26 in its second week before climbing back to position number 21.
 The song remained in the charts for a total of 13 weeks.
 A third single, "À corps perdu", was less successful, with major French radio stations refusing to play it on account that it was "too sad".

 At the NRJ Music Awards in January 2006, Lemarchal was awarded "Breakthrough Artist of the Year" ("Révélation francophone de l'année").
 From May to June 2006, he completed his first solo nationwide tour across France, Belgium and Switzerland; a DVD of his performance, Olympia 06, was subsequently released.
 The first single from the album, "Même si (What You're Made of)" was very successful.
 The song was recorded by Lemarchal and the original singer of the song, Lucie Silvas, as a bilingual French-English version.
 The single debuted at number 2 in the French Singles Chart and was held off the number 1 spot by Pakito's "Living on Video".
 It spent a total of 26 weeks in the chart.
 A live version of the album track "Le feu sur les planches" was subsequently released.

 2007: Death

 In 2007, Lemarchal announced that his health was deteriorating and that he had been ordered by doctors to take a few weeks off to recuperate.
-On the morning of 30 April 2007, just two weeks before his 24th birthday, he died of complications while waiting in hospital for a lung transplant.
+On the morning of 30 April 2007, at age 23, he died of complications while waiting in hospital for a lung transplant.
 His death made news headlines for an entire week, and more than five thousand fans arrived in Chambéry on the day of his funeral to pay their respects.
 A special television programme on 4 May 2007, "Grégory: La voix d'un ange", broadcast on TF1 to commemorate his life, reached an audience of more than 10.5 million viewers, and there was an appeal for donations to raise funds to fight cystic fibrosis and help progress research into finding a cure.
 To date, more than €7.5 million has been raised for cystic fibrosis causes in his memory.